COLOR THEORY FOR MOSAICS

 On-line learning via ZOOM.
-Tuesdays, January 5 and 12, 6:30 pm – 8:30 pm EST. This class meets 2 times, 2 hours per class.
+Thursdays, March 11 and 18, 6:30 pm – 8:30 pm EST. This class meets 2 times, 2 hours per class.
 Lecture, hands on exercise and Q&A. There is approximately 1.5 hours of homework in between classes.

 Exploring the principles of color theory and how we can apply them to mosaic is an invaluable skill.
 Internalizing these doctrines will change how you approach your next project, for the better!
 We will learn why the gray scale is an important tool in color theory, and we share tricks to incorporate this crucial concept into your work.
 We also experiment with gradations and color mixing.